banner svg (1)

 When educators understand authentic assessment, they can accurately evaluate a child’s learning as it happens.
 Learn how to use this approach in your classroom.

-Many preschool educators continue to assess children using only traditional assessment methods, most of which entail staged tasks on a table or the floor, or in separate sessions away from the regular classroom.
+Many preschool educators assess children using only traditional assessment methods, most of which entail staged tasks on a table or the floor, or in separate sessions away from the regular classroom.
 These assessment approaches might give you an idea of how well a child is learning but not a holistic and accurate picture of the learning as it happens.

-A more comprehensive assessment method like authentic assessment, will allow you to evaluate a child’s learning in the natural experience of the day (not on demand), giving you a more descriptive and realistic appraisal of their development.
-Read on to learn why authentic assessment is important and how to use it in your classroom.
+A more comprehensive assessment method like authentic assessment will allow you to evaluate a child’s learning in the natural experience of the day (not on demand), giving you a more descriptive and realistic appraisal of their development.
+Read on to learn why authentic assessment is important and how to use it in your preschool classroom.

 What is authentic assessment?